mlresearch/v33/_posts/2014-04-02-shrivastava14.md

 ---
-title: "{In Defense of Minhash over Simhash}"
+title: In Defense of Minhash over Simhash
 abstract: MinHash and SimHash are the two widely adopted Locality Sensitive Hashing (LSH) algorithms for large-scale data processing applications.
 Deciding which LSH to use for a particular problem at hand is an important question, which has no clear